jlandersen/PracticalDevOpsTraining/Labs/lab04.md

 1. See if your application telemetry appears.

-1. **Discussion points:**
-   * Let people play a bit with building Application Insights dashboards in the Azure portal
-   * Describe concept of custom processing of Application Insights data
-   * Brief overview about other Application Insights modules (e.g. for IaaS)

 1. Open *Application Insights Search* in Visual Studio while debugging your application.
 Refresh `http://localhost:2690/api/books` multiple times.
 See if your application telemetry appears.<br/>
    ![Application Insights Search](img/visual-studio-application-insights.png)

- 1. **Discussion points:**
-    * Point out how calls to dependent services are tracked automatically
-    * Show how unnecessary calls to Blob Storage in our app become visible by analyzing Application Insights telemetry data

 ## Further Ideas